Professional edition active

 • Animal studies

-The lack of standardization means not only that products from different manufacturers may vary, but also that separate batches produced by the same manufacturer may differ.
-This product variability is a particular source of difficulty in conducting rigorous clinical trials and comparing the results among different trials.
+The lack of standardization leads to variability not only among products from different manufacturers, but also among separate batches produced by the same manufacturer.
+This product variability is a particular source of difficulty in conducting rigorous clinical trials and comparing the results among trials.
 However, some supplements have been standardized and may include a designation of standardization on the label.

-New regulations governing supplement production in the US include rules for Good Manufacturing Practices (GMPs).
+Regulations governing supplement production in the United States include Current Good Manufacturing Practices (CGMPs) for Food and Dietary Supplements and Current Good Manufacturing Practice in Manufacturing, Packing, or Holding Human Food.
 These rules strengthen standards for keeping manufacturing facilities and equipment clean and raw materials pure and uncontaminated.
-GMPs also ensure proper labeling, packaging, and storage of the finished product.
+CGMPs also ensure proper labeling, packaging, and storage of the finished product.

 Additional areas of concern include

-• Use of dietary supplements instead of conventional drugs
+• Use of dietary supplements instead of conventional medications

 • Stability of supplements (especially herbal products) once manufactured